Danil22May/P3-Digital-Academy-Project-ComicsShop-Frontend/README.md

 - **Product Listing**: Products are fetched from the backend API and displayed on the homepage.

-### Shopping Cart

-- Users can add products to their cart, remove items, and proceed to checkout.
-Cart data is stored locally in state and sent to the backend when the order is placed.

 ### API Integration

 The frontend communicates with the backend through REST API calls using the `fetch` function.
 Examples of the key API calls: